jeremykerr/jeremykerr/source/pages/blog/software-is-complicated.rst

     :align: center
     :alt:   bit by snake unexpected trouble

 A little research on the world wide web shows a rather contentious history around the Docker rules.
 It appears that in an older version of Docker, binding to a container port would, by default, open up that container to the entire world, not just the network available through an existing IPTables configuration!
 That’s not desirable at all.
 My Docker containers should only be exposed if I choose to expose them!
 Trying not to shake with too much rage, I decide to research how to prevent Docker from doing anything with IPTables.
-I can come back and punch deliberate holes in my firewall at a later time of my choosing, but security is more important to me than containerization for the time being.
+I can come back and punch deliberate holes in my firewall at a later time of my choosing, but security is more important to me than containerization for now.
 Time to add another task to complete.

 5. Disable Docker’s control over IPTables.